akngs/ZenPDF/README.md

 # ZenPDF

 ZenPDF is a minimal PDF viewer for macOS.
+Download for free on the [Mac App Store](https://apps.apple.com/app/zenpdf/id6736846944).

 ![Comparison](./comparison.webp)